If you're researching a new washer and want good quality and features without breaking the bank, here are a couple of options for you.

 Look & Feel: Both models have similar dial control designs and cycle indicator lights, although the GE model offers a slightly sleeker design.
 Both have stainless steel wash baskets as well.

-Other Factors: GE offers a slightly bigger wash basket at 4.5 cubic feet compared to the Whirlpool model's 4.3 cubic feet.
-The Whirlpool model has a ton of positive reviews but this new GE model is based on a tried-and-true agitator washer that consumers loved.
+Other Factors: Whirlpool offers a slightly bigger wash basket at 4.6 cubic feet compared to the GE model's 4.5 cubic feet.
 They have one year parts and labor warranties, which are pretty standard today, and are priced similarly as well.
 The Whirlpool model's higher spin speed will help wring more water out of clothes so they spend less time in the dryer.

 There are a lot of new players in the appliance business offering great products for your home.
 When you are shopping for a new washer, don't forget these two brands.
 They are still two of the most trusted names in the US appliance industry.